m-Dorrell/HandPoseToSpeech/README.md

 Can send the interpretation in-progress (e.g. for visually showing the sentence being generated) or only at the end (e.g. for speaking only once the sentence is completed).

+*Note: The default timeout is 4 seconds to build a word and 8 seconds to end a sentence*

 #### Future Improvements

 * Using a dictionary/autocorrect to fix mistakes in gesturing words